 Let me introduce to you, roasted cauliflower curry!
 It's healthy, simple, and extremely delicious.

 Cauliflower on its own is kinda boring.
-It took me years before I could imagine myself eating this white vegetable.
+It took me years before I could imagine myself eating this plain, white vegetable.

 I am not a baker, so I don't know the chemical magic trick that happens when I roast cauliflower.
 Even my baby gal who doesn't like cauliflower love this roasted cauliflower curry.